dfinity/portal/docs/developer-docs/integrations/rosetta/staking-support.md

 | Idempotent?          | no         |
 | Minimal access level | controller |

+The `STAKE_MATURITY` operation stakes maturity of the neuron which locks the maturity until the neuron is dissolved.
+Once a neuron is dissolved, staked maturity is unlocked and becomes normal maturity.
+Staked maturity contributes to the voting power of the neuron.

-The `MERGE_MATURITY` operation merges the existing maturity of the neuron into its stake.
-The percentage of maturity to merge can be specified, otherwise the entire maturity is merged.
+The percentage of maturity to stake can be specified, otherwise the entire maturity is staked.

 <div class="formalpara-title">